Image for Our Commitment to Preventing Food Waste

 5) Composting

-If we can’t sell, repurpose or donate, we can compost it to keep it out of the landfill!
-We have multiple compost bins in each store, including in our staff break rooms/work areas.
-Plus, all our straws, utensils, coffee cups and deli to-go containers are compostable!
+If we can’t sell, repurpose, or donate it, we can compost it to keep it out of the landfill!
+Each store has multiple compost bins, including in our staff break rooms/work areas.
+Our straws, utensils, coffee cups, and deli to-go containers are compostable!